 In the methods sections of their publications, researchers have frequently described handling mice by the tail.
 For instance, in Wahlsten et al (2003) we are told that mice were grasped by the tail during the elevated plus maze, a test specifically designed to measure anxiety.
 The researchers, clearly recognising the risks involved in this handling technique, make an effort to assure the reader that the handling was done “quickly but smoothly”.

-Similar practices are described in Deacon (2006) and Leach & Main (2008).
-A charge might be made that cherry-picking and criticising the protocols of particular studies does not give an overall view of how researchers, in general, are handling mice.
+the protocols of particular studies does not give an overall view of how researchers, in general, are handling mice.
 But this criticism would miss the most important point, which is that any improper handling exhibited in high impact literature will prevent the successful replication of data that many researchers rely upon.

 It is well known both within and outside the sphere of scientific research that mice do not like being handled by their tails, and that such practice causes them great distress, elevating their anxiety levels.
 Such is the basis for the popular tail suspension test, in which depression-like behaviour is measured according to how much a mouse struggles to escape when lifted up by its tail.